Effective Types Of Discipline: Positive Strategies and Techniques to Guide Your Child

 • Breaking a toy means it can’t be played with

 When to use natural consequences: This method works best when the consequence is safe, age-appropriate, and directly related to the behavior.
-Always ensure your child won’t be harmed by experiencing the natural result.
+Always ensure your kid won’t be harmed by experiencing the natural result.

 Parent’s role: Resist the urge to rescue your child from natural consequences.
 Instead, offer empathy and help them problem-solve for next time.
 You might say, “I see you’re cold.
 What could you do differently tomorrow?”
 Let her experience the result.